lineartimer/WebAppStarterPack/doc/notes.md

 Connection strings should be stored safely.
 Either in an environment variable or with .NET Sectets Manager or in an Azure Vault.

 Eager loading vs. lazy loading: to enable lazy loading, install the Microsoft.EntityFrameworkCore.Proxies.
+But lazy loading might lead to performance problems if not used carefully (N+1 query problem).

 When EF Core queries a DB, it stores a snapshot of the result set in memory.
 Any changes to the entities are made against that snapshot and only later written to the DB.
 To speed up read only queries, you can skip the snapshot and conserve system resources by adding the AsNoTracking() method to the query.